RainDance74/Stride/README.md

 The easiest way to build Stride is with Docker.
 Simply run `docker compose up` to build the application.
 However, this won't display anything on your local machine.

+Before of building it, you should first install certificates on your local machine.
+Why?
+[Because](https://github.com/microsoft/dotnet-framework-docker/issues/799).

+**With Visual Studio**

+In case if you have Visual Studio installed, you can just open it and install certificate from it.
+If you did it, go to **Launching Docker Compose** section.

+**Without Visual Studio**

+You can configure certificates using `dotnet dev-certs tool`.
+To do it, please follow [official documentation](https://learn.microsoft.com/ru-ru/aspnet/core/security/docker-https?view=aspnetcore-8.0).
+You'll have to add required params, like `ASPNETCORE_Kestrel__Certificates__Default__Password` and `ASPNETCORE_Kestrel__Certificates__Default__Path` in your `docker compose up` command.

+**Launching Docker Compose**

 To access the backend and Swagger UI from your local PC, follow these instructions:

 **Linux & macOS:**